zerotohero-dev/JFDI/README.md

 > Any code that breaks the tests are generally not pushed to develop, therefore the
 > develop branch is generally safe with missing tests and documentation.

-To use the develop branch use the following commands:
+To use the develop branch, `git clone` and `npm link` it as follows:

     [root@john.doe:~]#git clone https://github.com/v0lkan/JFDI.git
     [root@john.doe:~]#git checkout develop